 When SARAH ELIZABETH LEWIS virtually ‘stopped by’ our offices for a much-anticipated visit, we were treated to a captivating sample of her expertise as an art historian, critic, writer, and Harvard professor.
 With her command of the connections between powerful ideas, it is no wonder that her classes are over-enrolled at Harvard and Sarah is an in-demand speaker for notable conferences like TED, SXSW EDU, and World of Business Ideas.
 Drawing breath-taking parallels between recognizable and under-studied visuals and their place within the larger framework of social justice, Sarah unfolded a powerful argument for the role of creativity and inclusiveness in a democracy.
 Her warmth and mastery made these culture-shifting ideas attainable, and she welcomed our questions and engaged us in a continuing conversation.
 We were dazzled by her skills as a speaker and moderator of meaningful engagement, tailored thoughtfully to our team as she does for every group she speaks for.

-Sarah Elizabeth Lewis is an associate professor of history of art and architecture and African and African American studies at Harvard University and the founder of The Vision & Justice Project.
+Sarah Elizabeth Lewis is an art and cultural historian.
+She is an associate professor of history of art and architecture and African and African American studies at Harvard University and the founder of Vision & Justice.
+Lewis also serves on the Standing Committee on American Studies and Standing Committee on Women, Gender, and Sexuality at Harvard University.
 Her research focuses on the intersection of visual representation, racial justice, and democracy in the United States from the nineteenth century through the present.
 Her books and edited volumes include The Rise, translated into seven languages, Carrie Mae Weems, which won the 2021 Photography Network Book Prize, and “Vision & Justice” by Aperture magazine which received the 2017 Infinity Award for Critical Writing and Research from the International Center of Photography.
 In 2019, Lewis received the Freedom Scholar Award, presented by The Association for the Study of African American Life and History for her body of work and its “direct positive impact on the life of African-Americans.”
 She was named an Andrew Carnegie Fellow in 2022.

 Lewis’s research has received fellowship and grant support from the Ford Foundation, the Hutchins Center for African & African American Research at Harvard University, the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition, the Whiting Foundation, the Lambent Foundation, and the Dorothy and Lewis B. Cullman Center for Scholars and Writers at the New York Public Library.